 - All structures related to the wireless communication facility, excluding fences, must be located a minimum distance from all surrounding property lines or lease lines a distance equal to the height of the wireless support structure, but not less than 50 feet. - II.
 Wireless support structures must be setback from any residential a minimum of one and one half times the height of the wireless support structure.
 This standard does not apply to the residence owned by the person leasing or selling the property for the purposes of locating the wireless support structure. - III.
 The Board of Zoning Appeals may require a greater setback where a proposed wireless support structure is in close proximity to a concentrated area of residential uses, an airport or heliport, a state or federal highway or a Park and Open Space use.

-- vi.
-Special Use Permit Required Illumination Wireless support structures must not be illuminated, except in accordance with state or federal regulations. - vii.
-Special Use Permit Required Staffing and Vehicular Access
+vi.
+Special Use Permit Required - Illumination Wireless support structures must not be vii.
+Special Use Permit Required - Staffing and Vehicular Access